ibrahimbachiri/alx-system_engineering-devops/0x02-shell_redirections/README.md

 this script will find  all directories and subdirectories in the current directory
 #!/bin/bash
-find . mindepth f -type d | wc -l
+find . -mindepth 1 -type d | wc -l